c2vi/dipl/src/implementing-mize.typ

 This type system allows items to have really precice types, where some application needs to add special data to it, but also if an application only deals with a very generic type, it can just ignore the more specific types in the type string.

 Lets look at the type system with the example of a note in my obsidian vault.
-It has the type string: "Note ObsidianNote MarkdownNote File MarkdownFile LinuxFile UnixFile".
+It has the type string: "Note ObsidianNote MarkdownNote File MarkdownFile LinuxFile PosixFile".

-- The type "Note" defines, that the bytes in the value should be interpreted as a UTF-8 string.
+- The type "Note": defines, that the bytes in the value should be interpreted as a UTF-8 string.
 Applications that want to just modify or display the text of the note can see the iterm as just that a string.
 The type Note can therefore be seen as just an alias for "String".

-- "MarkdownNote" further details that the string is actually Markdown source code.
+- "MarkdownNote": further details that the string is actually Markdown source code.
 Also markdown notes can have yaml properties at the top of the source, so MarkdownNote also defines, that there is a path "properties", where all properties are mapped into.

-- "ObsidianNote" is the type, which has paths, to put all information that is specific to the obsidian notetaking application (@BibObsidian).
-For example ... //NEXT....
+- "ObsidianNote": is the type, which has paths, to put all information that is specific to the obsidian notetaking application (@BibObsidian).
+For example in Obsidian every note is part of a so called vault (@BibObsidianVault) so the type ObsidianNote will include a link at the path obsidian_note to the Item, that is a the vault the note belongs to.

-== The Namespaces

-== The MizeId
+- "File": Obsidian stores every note as just a markdown file on your system.
+So our note can also be seen as a "File" stored on some filesystem. (@BibFilesystem) This type means the value of our note item is the content of the File.
+And we have sub items at certain paths for file metadata, that files have on all platforms.

+- "PosixFile": There is filemetadata unique to unix systems like the permission if a user is able to execute this file (@BibUnixPerms).
+Things like this are again stored in sub items at certain paths, which give an application acces to this unix specific data.

+- "NFSv4ACL": The file that stores our note, could have special attributes called ACLs or access control lists.
+There was an attempt to standardise ACLs in the Posix standard, but that was withdrawn (@BibPosixACL).
+Many POSIX operating systems, including Linux, implement the ACLs as defined in the NFSv4 standard but because they are not part of the POSIX standard, they should not be part of the "PosixFile" type, but rather in their own type.

 == The Instance
 The Instance is the main concept of the mize data engine.
 Everywhere some code needs to access, store or update some data an Instance will be present and the interacting with data will be done through methods of the Instance.
 There is a Rust struct called Instance that holds all necessary state and implements those methods in the file `./src/core/instance/mod.rs` of the mize source code.

 // think some more is needed here... maybe code example

+== The MizeId
+Each Item needs to be identifiable somehow.
+This is what the MizeId is for.
+It is essentially a path, but with two extra concepts.

+1) The first element of the path is usually the so called "store part". //NEXT....

+== The Namespace
+Every Instance has a Namespace associated with it, which will makes it uniquely identifiable anywhere.
+For Instances that are more consuming data or user facing the Namespace will be a UUID.
+When you create an Instance and don't specifically configure some Namespace a random UUID will be generated.
+For Instances that are supposed to own data their domain should be used.
+So I will have one Instance, that is my home server, which is reachable from the internet under the domain "c2vi.dev" and also has the Namespace "c2vi.dev".

+== The Mize URL

 == Network of Instances